NeutronCinema/Cinema/docs/source/prompt/usersmanual/geometry.rst

 Parameters
 ^^^^^^^^^^^
-.. table:: Parameters for definition of Cone
+.. table:: Parameters for defining a cone

  ============= ===============================
   Parameters    Descriptions